mne-tools/mne-hfo/README.md

 monopolar referencing is used, then the ``trial_type`` might be ``hfo_A2`` to imply that an HFO was detected at channel ``A2``.

+Alternatively, one can output the data in the form of a derivatives ``Annotations`` DataFrame, which is the RECOMMENDED way.
 Outputting data according to BIDS Extension Proposal 21, instead would result in an ``*annotations.tsv`` file.

 | onset      | duration | label | channels |